In this Power Automate Tutorial, we will discuss the difference between Microsoft Power Automate and Nintex.

 What is Nintex?

-Nintex is a leading automation cloud-based workflow platform owned by a US company i.e. Nintex Inc that was founded in 2006.
+Nintex is a leading automation cloud-based workflow platform owned by a US company, Nintex Inc., that was founded in 2006.

-It requires the installation and setup in your on-premise farm or O365 ID(tenant).
+It must be installed and configured in your on-premises farm or O365 ID (tenant).
 It automates and manages the business process quickly.
 It created documents, maps, forms, files, and so on.

-Basically, it provides a solution digitally that replaces the traditional paperwork services.
-It makes the workflow fully automated from the business user to the enterprises level.
-Also, it has the ability to connector some major third-party applications such as SAP.
+Basically, it provides a solution digitally that replaces traditional paperwork services.
+It makes the workflow fully automated from the business user level to the enterprise level.
+Also, it has the ability to connect to some major third-party applications, such as SAP.